 Once you have Google Duo set up on your Android phone, you can start tweaking the settings, exploring the features, and having some fun with your video chats.
 For example, once you have the app open, if you swipe down from the top of the screen within the app, you will see two little icons for Filters and Effects on the right side of the screen.
 Tapping on these buttons adds a bit of drama and creativity to your video chats, though you may want to practice a bit of restraint on those professional calls.

 Another interesting feature that may be turned on by default is called Knock Knock.
-This shows a live video preview of you to whomever you're calling, so make sure you're not picking your nose or doing anything embarrassing while you wait for your friend or colleague to answer.
-You can disable this feature by tapping on the three-dot menu in the top right of the app, tapping on Settings, and then tapping on Call settings.
+This shows a live video preview of you to whomever you're calling.
+(So make sure you're not picking your nose or doing anything embarrassing while you wait for your friend or colleague to answer.)
+You can disable this feature by tapping on the three-dot menu in the app's top right corner, tapping on Settings, and then tapping on Call settings.

 Our top equipment picks

-If you're due for a new Android phone, we think one of the best out there right now is the Samsung Galaxy S20.
+If you're looking for the best Android phone, we think that you can't go wrong with the Samsung Galaxy S20 FE.
 It has all the latest specs, and Duo access is baked right into the phone dialer!
 If you want a little noise isolation and privacy for your video chats, also pick up a pair of the Galaxy Buds+ with their amazing sound and long battery life.

-The Galaxy S20 is packed with impressive specs, such as a 120Hz display, upgraded cameras, and expandable storage across the board.
+The Galaxy S20 FE is packed with almost all of the flagship S20 series's impressive specs, such as a 120Hz display, upgraded cameras, and expandable storage.
 It also features Google Duo video-calling built right into the dialer (phone) app.

 New buds on the block+

 Samsung didn't feel it needed to change too much about the Galaxy Buds from 2019 to 2020, and that's fine — they were already pretty good.
 This year, the Galaxy Buds+ have twice the battery life, improved sound, and more microphones.